 More on this topic:

-The significance of Chaitanya Mahaprabhu's advent and mission.
+The deep significance of Chaitanya Mahaprabhu's advent and mission.

 Vedic evidence that Chaitanya Mahaprabhu is Krishna Himself.